njgeorge000158/Bank-and-Election-Analyses-in-Python/bank/README.md

 ## **Data Source**

-The input data resides in `budget_data.csv`, located in the `resources` folder.
+The input data resides in `budget_data.csv`, located in the `Resources` folder.
 The file contains two columns — `Date` and `Profit/Losses` — with each row representing a single monthly financial record for the company.

 ## **Calculations**